How to get funding for school

 Applying for Scholarships at Embry-Riddle Worldwide

-Worldwide scholarship opportunities are funds designed to reward students that have shown successful academic achievement.
+Worldwide scholarship opportunities are funds designed to reward students who have shown successful academic achievement.

 University institutional scholarship opportunities are funds generously donated to the university to help students pay for their education.